Code-Institute-Submissions/limitless/README.md

 - [Tablet - iPad](documentation/tablet-view.png)
 - [Desktop](documentation/desktop-view.png)

-Please note that these screenshots are of what the user will see when they first visit the website and that they will be able to scroll to see the bottom of the page.
+Please note that these screenshots are of what the user will see when they first visit the website and that they will be able to scroll down to see the bottom of the page.

 ### Bugs